 - Imovirtual: Offers a wide variety of properties for sale or rent, with a clean, easy-to-use interface.

 On one side, these platforms are a helpful starting point for browsing properties and getting a sense of market prices.
-But, on the other side, working with a local real estate or buyer’s agent is highly recommended since no single site lists every available property.
-They can guide you to the homes that truly fit your lifestyle and investment goals.

-Factors | Real Estate Agent | Buyer's Agent |
+| | |

-Work Scope | Facilitates transactions for various parties | Exclusively works for the buyer throughout the process |
+| Facilitates transactions for various parties | Exclusively works for the buyer throughout the process |

 Search & Selection Assistance | May present options, but not solely focused on buyer's needs | Focuses on finding options that suit the buyer best |

-Representation | Represents the seller's interests primarily | Solely represents the buyer's interests |
+| Represents the seller's interests primarily | Solely represents the buyer's interests |

-Conducting Legal Checks | May overlook some legal checks for buyer's benefit | Ensures thorough legal checks for buyer's protection |
+| May overlook some legal checks for buyer's benefit | Ensures thorough legal checks for buyer's protection |

-Language Assistance | Language proficiency may vary | Proficient in the buyer's language |
+| Language proficiency may vary | Proficient in the buyer's language |

-Negotiation | Represents seller's interests in negotiation | Negotiates exclusively for buyer's benefit |
+| Represents seller's interests in negotiation | Negotiates exclusively for buyer's benefit

-Documentation Handling | May not prioritize all necessary documentation | Ensures all required documentation is in order |
+| May not prioritize all necessary documentation | Ensures all required documentation is in order

-Time and Cost Savings | May not optimize for time and cost efficiency | Saves time and money by focusing on buyer's needs |
+| May not optimize for time and cost efficiency | Saves time and money by focusing on buyer's needs

-Commission | Earns higher commission for higher sale prices | Does not earn based on sale price, focused on buyer |
+| Earns higher commission for higher sale prices | Does not earn based on sale price, focused on buyer |

 To work legally as a real estate agent in Portugal, an individual or company must meet specific legal requirements and be licensed by the state regulatory body.

-IMPIC licensing and the AMI number
+Real estate agency, Portugal: IMPIC licensing and AMI number

 Mandatory civil liability insurance

 All licensed real estate companies in Portugal are legally required to hold civil liability insurance.
 This coverage provides special protection against financial losses or legal issues that may arise during a property transaction.
-A real estate agent in Setúbal, Portugal can advise you on the adequate insurance policies that provide extensive coverage.

 Representation and paperwork

-Top real estate agents in Portugal must represent their clients, clearly outline their contract, and disclose commissions.
-For example, if you are looking for a real estate agent in Alentejo or in Lisbon, find professionals who have helped foreign buyers purchase their dream home in these locations.
 While real estate advisors can do due diligence, they cannot perform legal checks.
-You will need a lawyer or a notary to perform a legal due diligence, such as verifying the property deed or checking for outstanding debts or liens.
+You will need a lawyer to perform a legal due diligence, such as verifying the property deed or checking for outstanding debts or liens.

 To buy property in Portugal, you will need to have a Portuguese tax number (NIF number), which you can easily obtain from your local Finanças (tax office) or online.
-If you are a non-EU national, you will need to have a fiscal representative by your side to get a NIF in Portugal.
-Below, we delve into the key steps that you’ll need to follow for a simple home-buying experience.

-- Step 2: Your agent will conduct a tailored property search and organize viewings on your behalf.
+- Step 2: Your agent will conduct a tailored property search and organize property viewings on your behalf.

 - Step 3: After reviewing the shortlisted properties and when you have settled on the property that you’d like to purchase, you can submit an offer with the help of your real estate agent.
+You should also work with a real estate lawyer to ensure that all legal requirements are met.
+At Goldcrest, we can introduce you to a trusted property lawyer who can ensure that all legal aspects are taken care of.

 - Step 5: Finalize the property purchase with the help of your real estate agent, making sure all the contract and legal documents and signed.
+First, you will sign the CPCV (Promissory Contract) and pay a deposit of around 10-30 percent.
+Following this, you will then sign the Escritura (Final Deed) in front of the Notary and pay the property purchase taxes.

 Goldcrest: How We Can Help You